David Roback

-Early life
+Early life and education

-Roback was born on April 4, 1958, and raised in Los Angeles, California, a son of nurse Rosemary (née Hunter) and physician George Roback.
-He graduated from Palisades High School, before studying art at Carleton College and the University of California in Berkeley.
-He and his brother Stephen Roback, a bass guitarist, formed the band Unconscious alongside Susanna Hoffs, who would go on to become a member of The Bangles.
+Roback was born on April 4, 1958, and he was raised in Los Angeles, a son of nurse Rosemary (née Hunter) and physician George Roback.
+He graduated from Palisades High School, before studying art at Carleton College and the University of California, Berkeley.
+He and his brother Stephen Roback, a bass guitarist, formed the band Unconscious alongside Susanna Hoffs, who would go on to become a member of the Bangles.

 Career

 Roback was active in the Paisley Underground indie music scene in Los Angeles in the early to mid-1980s as leader of the band Rain Parade, which was popular on the local club circuit.
-Shortly after the release of their debut album in 1983, Emergency Third Rail Power Trip, Roback left Rain Parade to join Rainy Day, a collective featuring other musicians from the Paisley Underground.
-Their first and only album was issued in 1984, which also featured contributions from The Dream Syndicate vocalist Kendra Smith.
-That same year, Roback and Smith formed Clay Allison, changing that band name to Opal by the time they released their debut album in 1987, Happy Nightmare Baby.
+Shortly after the release of Emergency Third Rail Power Trip, their debut album in 1983, Roback left Rain Parade to join Rainy Day, a collective featuring other musicians from the Paisley Underground.
+Their first and only album was issued in 1984, which also featured contributions from the Dream Syndicate vocalist Kendra Smith.
+The same year, Roback and Smith formed Clay Allison, changing that band name to Opal by the time they released Happy Nightmare Baby, their debut album in 1987.

-While promoting the album, Smith acrimoniously exited the band while they were partway through a tour opening for The Jesus and Mary Chain.
+While promoting the album, Smith acrimoniously exited the band while they were partway through a tour opening for the Jesus and Mary Chain.
 She was replaced by Hope Sandoval, but this lineup never released an album; they changed the name of the band to Mazzy Star in 1989.
 Mazzy Star released three albums in the 1990s: She Hangs Brightly (1990), So Tonight That I Might See (1993), and Among My Swan (1996), making their commercial breakthrough with the 1994 single "Fade into You" before going on hiatus.

-In the years that followed, Roback produced and recorded music with other artists: he produced songs on Beth Orton's 1999 album Central Reservation and performed on Bert Jansch's 2006 album The Black Swan, among others.
+In the years that followed, Roback produced and recorded music with other artists: He produced songs on Beth Orton's 1999 album Central Reservation and performed on Bert Jansch's 2006 album The Black Swan.
 Roback wrote and produced the songs that actress Maggie Cheung sang in the 2004 film Clean.
 He also played himself in the film.
 He spent much of his later life in Norway, where he collaborated with various musicians and created original music for art installations.
 He reunited with Sandoval to release Mazzy Star's fourth studio album in 2013, Seasons of Your Day, followed by the 2018 EP Still, which was promoted with a three-night residency at the Sydney Opera House.
 Prior to his death, Roback had been working with Kendra Smith on re-releases of Happy Nightmare Baby and a compilation of Opal EPs titled Early Recordings, both of which are "imminently" due for release via INgrooves.